 Membership and Terms

-The Committee shall be comprised of six to eight full-time faculty members.
+The Committee shall be comprised of five to seven full-time faculty members.
 The membership should be representative of the faculty from the various colleges, schools, and the library.
 These faculty members will serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.

 The Dean of the Library shall be an ex-officio non-voting member of this committee.